jvineis/UNIX-COMMANDS/README.md

 ## Here is a helpful line

     head -n 1 taxbyseq-1743602917413.tsv | tr '\t' '\n' | cut -f 3 -d "-"

+## THis is how I make a sample list from a vamps export file

+    head -n 1 taxbyseq-1743602917413.tsv | tr '\t' '\n' | cut -f 3 -d "-" > sample-names.txt